 The Ten of Swords shows a sudden ending or a negative outcome in some endeavour in your life.
 It could mean failure, ruin, or mortality accompanied by depression and feelings of being broken and crushed by the weight of the world.
 Harsh and negative, this card says no.

-Keywords: tarot cards, tarot meanings, Ten of Swords tarot card, reversed meaning
+Keywords: tarot cards, tarot meanings, what does Ten of Swords tarot card mean, reversed meaning

 Help us improve